Updated: Mar 27

+The Leaving Certificate is the final exam in the Irish secondary school system, and it’s one of the most important exams in a student’s academic career.
 The topic sections on leaving certificate maths paper 2 are probability and statistics, geometry and trigonometry, numbers, and lastly algebra.
 These topics are broken down into several subtopics and are asked across two sections; A and B.

 This piece will examine and break down the topics covered in leaving cert paper 2 maths.
 Keep reading to learn about what could come up in the paper, as well as how these topics are asked on paper 2.